How I AI: 3 Game-Changing Workflows for Product Managers

 Specify Role: "I want you, um, to interview me, um, for a product sense interview.
 I'm interviewing for a role@monday.com.
 As an AI product manager."

-Demand Candor and No Guidance: Crucially, instruct the AI not to lead you or give hints, and to provide candid feedback at the end.
+Demand Candor and No Guidance: This part is crucial.
+Tell the AI not to lead you or give you hints, and to give you honest feedback when you're done.

 Amir's Voice Prompt (to the AI): "It's really important that you don't guide me in anything that you are super candid, that you let me, take the reins on where I take this interview.
 And in terms of like the direction, um, don't lead me to anything.
 Don't be, um, specific or gimme any hints.
 Um, and at the end of it, gimme some candid feedback.
 Let me know if that makes sense to you."